 Now it’s much better, dinner still takes a while to do.
 But, I no longer wait 2 hours for a chicken dinner and I can go into a clean kitchen after dinner.
 He has come a long way and I am so proud!

 Don’t let the dishes pile up in the sink and think “I’ll do them after dinner;” do them while dinner is cooking.
 Because, believe you me, I hate cleaning up a ton of dishes after I’ve finished cooking and eating a delicious meal!

 The work in a kitchen is never done until the kitchen is clean!

-In the restaurant that I shared my little story with you all about, I was struggling to keep up with the hectically fast-paced kitchen when I first started.
-I was put on the pantry station (I did all of the salads, cold appetizers, and desserts… yeah a lot going on all at once) and was having a hard time getting all of the dishes done that needed to be done when they needed to be done.
+In the restaurant that I worked the wood oven, I struggled when I first started to keep up with the hectically fast-paced kitchen.
+I was put on the pantry station which was in charge of salads and desserts.
+I was having a hard time getting all the dishes done that needed to be done when they needed to be done.
 The owner/ head chef came to me one day and told me a little secret which I have applied to every kitchen job since then and other aspects of my life as well.

 - Mise en place (have a game plan!)

 - Know the correct cooking times of items being cooked (have confidence!)

 - Never stop moving (there is always something to be done until your dish is put together!)

 - Know the Setup of Your Kitchen (F-16 cockpit!)

 Let’s implement these steps into our cooking this week shall we!
 Maybe even try it out for Sunday dinner.
 Tell me how these steps have helped you increase your confidence and sanity in your kitchen.
 Check out my Mexican Style Shrimp Scampi as the perfect recipe utilizing all of these tips!